ErnestOrt/Trampoline/README.md

 The aim is to **help during the course of developing an application based on the paradigm of microservices with _spring boot nature_**.
 How?
 Easy, thanks to a **comfortable interface** you can **declare new microservices**, **starting instances** and **kill them**.

+Also you will be able to monitor memory usage for each instance, capturomg their metrics every 30 seconds.

 ### Requirements

 * Java 8
-* Apache Maven (v3.2.1)
+* Apache Maven
-* Enable shutdown endpoint on your spring boot microservices
+* Enable shutdown endpoint on your Spring Boot microservices
+* Start actuator sub-project of Spring Boot on your microservices

 ### How do I make it work?